CYBER SECURITY | 4.5 MIN READ

 However, not as many people think to install an anti-malware software.
 While antivirus software offers general-purpose protection against a wide array of pre-known viruses, anti-malware is more specialized in that it is built to fight off ransomware and Trojans.

 Antivirus tends to focus on prevention by stopping malicious files from being downloaded or wreaking havoc on your computer.
 Anti-malware is more so reactive in that it seeks out and neutralizes malicious files that have already been downloaded and have started causing issues.

 Firewalls keep would-be intruders where they should be – outside your network.
 By putting up a virtual “wall” against inbound and outbound traffic, firewalls choose whether to allow or block certain traffic through.

 Firewalls and anti-virus software serve as a good basis for building your network security.

-While installing firewalls and anti-virus software are both great methods for securing your network, they can quickly become outdated and less protective over time.
+While installing a firewall is a great method for securing your network, they can quickly become outdated and less protective over time.

 Cyber threats evolve so often that cyber security software creators must create and release updates to keep your network one step ahead of hackers.

-While the process of updating your antivirus software can be a nuisance, every day that you wait to update your cyber security infrastructure after new versions emerge leaves you more vulnerable to ransomware attacks.
+While the process of updating your firewall can be a nuisance, every day that you wait to update your cyber security infrastructure after new versions emerge leaves you more vulnerable to ransomware attacks.

-If you are able to, enable auto-updates on your security software and schedule any updates for late at night when you're not using your computer.
+If you are able to, enable auto-updates on your firewall and other security software and schedule any updates for late at night when you're not using your computer.